Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Polymer-gas representation of

-In this section we recall how to rewrite the multivariate Tutte polynomial $Z_G(q,\w)$ as the partition function of a polymer gas living on the vertex set of $G$.
+In this section we recall how to rewrite the multivariate Tutte polynomial $Z_G(q,\w)$ of a graph $G=(V,E)$ as the partition function of a polymer gas living on the vertex set of $G$, i.e.\ an abstract polymer gas whose polymers are nonempty subsets of $V$.
 This easy result is due to Sokal and Kupiainen \cite[Proposition 2.1]{Sokal_01}.

 First, some notation: If $H=(\sV,\sE)$ is a graph equipped with edge weights $\w = \{w_e\}_{e \in \sE}$, we denote by $C_H(\w)$ the generating polynomial of connected spanning subgraphs of $H$, i.e.

 Note that $C_H(\w) \equiv 0$ if $H$ is disconnected.